Parti prodotte in modo additivo: Una guida completa per principianti e professionisti

 Additive manufactured parts are used in almost every industry, from healthcare to aerospace.
 Here are the sectors where they’re making the biggest impact:

-1. Aerospaziale e difesa
+1. Aerospaziale e Difesa

 • Fuel nozzles (GE Aviation’s example, mentioned earlier)

-• Staffe del motore
+• Staffe motore

 2. Assistenza sanitaria

-3. Automobile
+3. Automobilistico

 Common automotive applications include: